PREPARING SKILLED EMERGENCY MEDICINE PHYSICIANS AT VIRGINIA TECH CARILION

 Residents in front of LifeGuard Helicopter.

-The Virginia Tech Carilion Emergency Medicine Residency program is excited for the arrival of its fourth class in July 2014.
+The Virginia Tech Carilion Emergency Medicine Residency program is excited to enter its fifth year as an ACGME accredited program.
 The PGY 1-3 curriculum emphasizes time in the emergency department beginning in the PGY-1 year.
 Carefully constructed rotations enhance an evidence-based curriculum specializing in:

 - Interactive didactics